averbraeck/opentrafficsim/docs/04-demand/traffic-od.md

     <tr><th>Truck</th><td>0.7</td><td>0.2</td><td>0.1</td></tr>
 </table>

 Note that each row sums to 1, as from each previous state, a new state (column) must follow.
 At this point the Markov chain has no effect, as GTU types are completely independent.
 For GTU generation, a correlation can be specified for a GTU type.
-Suppose we state that trucks are correlated by a factor of <i>c<sub>truck</sub></i>&nbsp;=&nbsp;0.4, then, the probability a truck will follow a truck becomes 0.1&nbsp;+&nbsp;<i>c<sub>truck</sub></i>(1&nbsp;–&nbsp;0.1)&nbsp;=&nbsp;0.46, as in the left table below.
+Suppose we state that trucks are correlated by a factor of $c_{truck} = 0.4$, then, the probability a truck will follow a truck becomes $0.1 + c_{truck}(1 - 0.1) = 0.46$, as in the left table below.
 Now, the 3<sup>rd</sup> row does not sum to 1, which needs to be corrected.
 At the same time, the steady-state cannot be changed as this is a given.
 The steady-state remains the same for as long as the transition matrix is reversible.
 We use that:

 * A transition matrix is reversible if all values in a column, except for values on the diagonal, are the same.
 * A transition matrix remains reversible when <i>scaling symmetrical pairs</i>.